Model Comparison

 Performance

 Llama 4 Maverick leads on context length and open accessibility, while Kimi K2.6 dominates agentic coding and several frontier benchmarks.
-Scout adds an unmatched 10M token context window.
+Scout adds an unmatched 10M token context window for long document processing.

 Kimi K2.6: SWE-Bench Pro 58.6%, HLE-Full 54.0%, BrowseComp 83.2%